Local-first goal enforcement

 Use the same controls as something you earn back.

 The point is not just less screen time.
-The same setup can act like a reward loop, where the time comes back when the plan is actually done.
+The same setup can act like an achievement gate, where access comes back through a way up: doing the real thing you chose.

 • Good for walks, chores, study blocks, or resets.